SEDoug/TipCalculator/README.md

 <li>Implemented functinality to the UI:</li>

 ### Who is going to use this app
-The person using this app would be sitdown customer in a restaurant.
-Getting close to EBD, they would like a quick and healthy idea for dinner.
+The person using this app would be a sitdown customer in a restaurant.

 #### Example
 When a person gets the check at the end of a meal and they would like to calculate how much to leave for a tip for their server, they need to do mental math.
 The point of the tip calculator is to enter the bill total, choose a percentage tip they would like to leave, and the app tells them how much money that would equal.